 Khadijah Queen is the author of five books, most recently I'm So Fine: A List of Famous Men & What I Had On (YesYes Books 2017).
 Earlier poetry collections include Conduit (Akashic / Black Goat 2008), Black Peculiar (Noemi Press 2011) and Fearful Beloved (Argos Books 2015).
 Her verse play Non-Sequitur (Litmus Press 2015) won the Leslie Scalapino Award for Innovative Women's Performance Writing.
 The prize included a full staged production of the play at Theaterlab NYC from December 10 - 20, 2015 by Fiona Templeton's The Relationship theater company.
-Individual poems and prose appear in Fence, Tin House, Buzzfeed, Gulf Coast, Poor Claudia, The Offing, jubilat, Memoir, Tupelo Quarterly, Best American Nonrequired Reading, DIAGRAM, The Volta Book of Poets, LitHub, The Force of What's Possible and widely elsewhere.
+Individual poems and prose appear or are forthcoming in Fence, Tin House, American Poetry Review, Buzzfeed, Gulf Coast, Poor Claudia, The Offing, jubilat, Memoir, Tupelo Quarterly, Best American Nonrequired Reading, DIAGRAM, The Volta Book of Poets, LitHub, The Force of What's Possible and widely elsewhere.
 Reviews of her work can be found in O Magazine, The New Yorker, Rain Taxi, BOMB Magazine, SCOUT, Publishers Weekly, Los Angeles Review, Open Letters Monthly, The Volta, Kenyon Review, Boston Review, and other publications.
 Her op-ed on poetry and disability, co-edited with Jillian Weise, recently appeared in The New York Times.
-She is an assistant professor of creative writing at University of Colorado, Boulder, and serves as core faculty in poetry and playwriting for the new Mile-High MFA in creative writing at Regis University.
+She is an assistant professor of creative writing at University of Colorado, Boulder, and serves as core faculty for the new Mile-High MFA in creative writing at Regis University.
 Her sixth book, ANODYNE, is forthcoming from Tin House in 2020.

 Finalist, 2015 National Poetry Series for I'm So Fine: A List of Famous Men & What I Had On

 Winner of the 2014 Leslie Scalapino Award for Innovative Women Performance Writers